Wilhelm von Gloeden: Early life

 Wilhelm von Gloeden was self-invented.
-He claimed to be the son of an officer and baron from Mecklenburg, and gave a "Schloss Volkshagen near Wismar" as his place of birth.
+He claimed to be the son of an officer and baron from Mecklenburg and gave "Schloss Volkshagen near Wismar" as his place of birth.
 However, there was no such castle.
-He was indeed born into a Mecklenburg branch of the German noble family von Glöden, but his title was false: the line of Freiherren von Glöden line is well-documented and he was not a member of the baronial line.
+He was indeed born into a Mecklenburg branch of the German noble family von Glöden, but his title was false: the line of Freiherren von Glöden is well-documented, and he was not a member of the baronial line.

-His father was Carl Hermann von Gloeden (1820-1862), who in 1851 was a forest ranger in Volkshagen (today Völkshagen, near Marlow east of Rostock), and in 1856 became a forest inspector in Dargun.
+His father was Carl Hermann von Gloeden (1820–1862), who in 1851 was a forest ranger in Volkshagen (today Völkshagen, near Marlow, east of Rostock), and in 1856 became a forest inspector in Dargun.
 His mother, Charlotte, née Maassen, had previously been married to Johann Magnus Wilhelm Raabe.
 Gloeden was given a Protestant upbringing.

-Hermann von Gloeden was an administrator of the hunting estates of the Grand Duke of Mecklenburg, whose superintendent was an illegitimate son of the Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin and his mistress Luise Charlotte Ahrens, who had legitimized him by giving him the surname taken from an estate given to his son, the castle (actually a mansion) of Plüschow.
-His son married Charlotte Wilhemine Crull (1831-1891), the daughter of Hermann von Gloeden's half-sister, and one of their children was the male photographer Wilhelm von Plüschow.
+Hermann von Gloeden was an administrator of the hunting estates of the Grand Duke of Mecklenburg, whose superintendent was an illegitimate son of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin, and his mistress, Luise Charlotte Ahrens, who had legitimized him by giving him the surname taken from an estate given to his son, the castle (actually a mansion) of Plüschow.
+His son married Charlotte Wilhemine Crull (1831–1891), the daughter of Hermann von Gloeden's half-sister, and one of their children was the male photographer Wilhelm von Plüschow.

 After the death of his father, his mother married for a third time, to Wilhelm Joachim von Hammerstein in 1864.
-Hammerstein (1838-1904) had been mentored by Carl Hermann von Gloeden, and his forestry career led to him becoming politician of the German Conservative Party and editor-in-chief of the Kreuzzeitung.
+Hammerstein (1838–1904) had been mentored by Carl Hermann von Gloeden, and his forestry career led to him becoming a politician of the German Conservative Party and editor-in-chief of the Kreuzzeitung.
 Von Gloeden described the relationship with his stepfather as not good.
 The most important family connection for Wilhelm was his half-sister Sophie Raabe from his mother's first marriage, who lived with him in Sicily for years.

 After studying art history in Rostock (1876), Gloeden studied painting under Karl Gehrts at the Weimar Saxon-Grand Ducal Art School (1876–77) until he was forced by lung disease (apparently tuberculosis) to interrupt his studies for a year, convalescing at a sanatorium in the mountain resort of Görbersdorf, now known as Sokołowsko in Poland.
 Gloeden wrote: "I studied painting at the Academy of fine arts in Weimar under the master Karl Gehrts, but then I fell ill with tuberculosis and had to leave the studio to move to Görbersdorf, where I spent a year."